Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

    - Review *HPE Cray EX Coolant Service Procedures H-6199*.
 If using the hand pump, review procedures in the *HPE Cray EX Hand Pump User Guide H-6200* (https://internal.support.hpe.com/).
 10. Install the blade from the source system in a storage rack.

-### Prepare the Blade in the Destination System for Removal
+### Prepare the Blade in the destination system for removal

 11. Use WLM to drain jobs from the affected nodes on the blade.

-12. Use BOS to shut down the affected nodes on the blade (in this example, x1005c3s0).
+12. Use BOS to shut down the affected nodes in the destination blade (in this example, x1005c3s0).

     ```bash
     ncn-m001# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute